 Craig Styles: When we talk about organizations that “support women and girls,” what does that typically mean?
-What kind of work should someone expect to see from an organization focused on supporting women and girls?
+What kind of work should someone expect to see from a female charity organization focused on supporting women and girls?

 Melanie Schnoll Begun: Supporting women and girls through philanthropy can take many forms.
 It can range from supporting women’s health issues like breast cancer or maternal health, to funding scholarships that encourage more young women to study STEAM (Science, Technology, Engineering, Art and Mathematics), to advocating for equal pay and upward mobility in the workforce.
 The key is to think about how specific initiatives supporting women can be incorporated into areas of your overall giving plan like education and healthcare.

 CS: Do you typically think about this work in more of a domestic or international context?

 MSB: I think of this work as designed to tackle global issues.
 Issues like maternal health, domestic violence and breast cancer affect women everywhere.
 I personally support causes that address these issues, and I also believe in investing in organizations that support women entrepreneurs.

 CS: Why focus on women and girls as opposed to everyone?
 How would you respond to those who say this discriminates against men and boys?